plkumjorn/FIND/README.md

 TODO

 ### Datasets
-The datasets used in this paper can be downloaded [here](https://imperialcollegelondon.box.com/s/yph60lp41vxtr5bwea0pyfx2e65q8ked).
-Some of them are already in this github repository under the [`preprocessed data`](https://github.com/plkumjorn/FIND/tree/master/preprocessed_data) folder together with the data structure.
-You may extract the other datasets in the zip file and put them together in the `preprocessed_data` folder together.
+The datasets used in this paper can be downloaded [here](https://imperialcollegelondon.box.com/s/yph60lp41vxtr5bwea0pyfx2e65q8ked) as a single zip file.
+Some of the datasets are already in this github repository under the [`preprocessed_data`](https://github.com/plkumjorn/FIND/tree/master/preprocessed_data) folder with the data structure.
+For the other datasets, please download and extract the zip file and put them together in the `preprocessed_data` folder.

 |Experiment|Dataset|#Classes|Train / Dev / Test|
 |-----|-----|-----|-----|